SIN - SFO

 AI-powered summary based on content written by travel experts and KAYAK users.
 AI can make mistakes.

-Singapore Airlines offers free Wi-Fi on long flights.
+Singapore Airlines includes free Wi-Fi for all passengers on this long-haul route.

 Expert advice